 The second school of thought is to book your tickets for the Mt.
 Teide National Park cable car in advance.
 You can lock in a time, save money, and have certainty about your trip.
 The downside is that you might end up with tickets for a bad weather day.

 So what should a visitor do about Teide tickets?
 Our recommendation is to book tickets in advance, however, we recommend waiting until 2-5 days before the date to do it.
 This way, you can check the forecast for the best weather on Mount Teide.
 You can check the Mount Teide weather forecast here.

 Mount Teide Summit Permit

 An alternative to the permit process is to book a cable car trip with guided tour, which includes the summit permit.
 Guided tours with summit permits can be booked here.
-Even if you are unsuccessful in getting a permit, visiting Mt.
-Teide is still worth it!
+Even if you are unsuccessful in getting a permit, visiting the volcano is still worth it!

 Mount Teide Parking

-There is limited parking along the roads and in the parking lots at the cable car station.
+There is limited parking along the roads and in the parking lots at the cable car station (GPS location: 28.255055, -16.625664).
 In fact, there are only 220 parking spots.
 If you see a spot, grab it, and don’t count on another spot that might be closer.
 While there is parking along the road up to the cable car station, there can also be traffic jams as buses try to navigate the confined space.
-Consider parking at the bottom in one of the three carparks and walking up.
+Consider parking at the bottom in one of the three carparks and walking up (GPS for the lower lot is 28.255016, -16.621633).
 It’s a 6-minute walk at a moderate pace.